6941 W. Archer Ave. Chicago, IL 60638

 Understanding Common Dental Emergencies

-Dental emergencies include a range of situations.
-You may experience sudden severe toothaches or unexpected injuries.
+Dental emergencies include a range of situations from sudden severe toothaches to unexpected dental injuries.
 We want you to know what an emergency is so that you can seek treatment.
-Common emergencies include:
+Learn more about emergencies we treat at Dazzling Dentistry.

 Lost Filling or Crown

 If you lose a filling or crown, you need quick treatment.
-This will help protect the exposed part of your tooth.
-It can also help pain and discomfort.
+Emergency care can protect the exposed part of your tooth and help pain and discomfort.

 As soon as you lose a crown or filling, try to find it and keep it in a safe place.
 We can reuse it depending on its condition.
 Gently rinse your mouth with warm water to clean the area where the crown or filling came out.
 Be careful not to swallow it if it’s still in your mouth.